Power MOSFET: Applications

 The power MOSFET is the most widely used power semiconductor device in the world.
 As of 2010, the power MOSFET accounts for 53% of the power transistor market, ahead of the insulated-gate bipolar transistor (27%), RF power amplifier (11%) and bipolar junction transistor (9%).
 As of 2018, over 50 billion power MOSFETs are shipped annually.
 These include the trench power MOSFET, which sold over 100 billion units up until February 2017, and STMicroelectronics' MDmesh (superjunction MOSFET) which has sold 5 billion units as of 2019.

-Power MOSFETs are commonly used for a wide range of consumer electronics.
+Power MOSFETs are commonly used for a wide range of consumer electronics as well as transportation technology, including a wide range of vehicles.
+Power MOSFETs are widely used in automotive electronics.

 RF DMOS, also known as RF power MOSFET, is a type of DMOS power transistor designed for radio-frequency (RF) applications.
 It is used in various radio and RF applications.

-Power MOSFETs are widely used in transportation technology, which include a wide range of vehicles.

-Power MOSFETs are widely used in automotive electronics.

 Power MOSFETs (including DMOS, LDMOS and VMOS) are commonly used for a wide range of other applications.